 - Link building: The search engine algorithms regard backlinks as a measure of how valuable other people rate your website.
 Needless to say, they’re a vital ranking factor.
 Link building involves encouraging other websites to link back to yours.

-STEAL Magento 2 SEO Tips NOW to rank higher on search engines and increase brand awareness.
+Find more useful function of Magento 2 SEO extension now to rank higher on search engines and increase brand awareness.

 3.2.
 Evaluate your B2B eCommerce Website Performance